John Rey Tiangco: 2019 election

 Tiangco ran for the congressional seat for Navotas in the 2019 elections.
-For this election, Partido Navoteño entered into an alliance with Hugpong ng Pagbabago (HNP), the party of Sara Duterte-Carpio.
+For this election, Partido Navoteño entered into an alliance with Hugpong ng Pagbabago (HNP), the party of the future Vice President Sara Duterte.

 He won and exchanged positions with his brother Toby, who had represented the city for the preceding nine years.
 John Rey received 80,265 votes compared to his closest opponent, Marielle del Rosario, who received 30,050 votes.

-18th Congress (2019–2022)
+Representative (2019–2022)

 Within the first month of becoming the representative for the Lone District of Navotas, he has already filed House Bills in Congress that will continue to improve the quality of life of Navoteños.
 One of these bills is HB No. 876 or LRT Extension Act that extends the LRT Line 1 from Monumento in Caloocan to Navotas to make the city more accessible to people.
 He has also filed HB No. 877 or the Teachers Incentives Act that aims to increase salaries of public school teachers and non-teaching personnel, in addition to giving them incentives.

+He served for one term during the 18th Congress.